dmbarbour/wikilon/docs/ABCRT.md

 I'll need to return to this concept later.
 I think supporting this idiom in both the representation and type system could greatly simplify modeling of more conventional programming models (OOP, stack frames, etc.).
 But I also need to be sure it is simple to implement and won't interfere with, for example, structure sharing and stowage.
 And of course I'll need to develop a proper set of annotations, assertions, and accelerators to make it worthwhile.

+As a nice generalization of association lists, maybe we could try to optimize representation of 'tables' where we know each element has the same basic row structure.
+A list of rows might be represented by a row of lists.

 ### Large Value Stowage

 We'll use 62-bit identifiers for stowed values.
 Addresses are allocated once and never reused.
 This is convenient from a security and caching perspective: we can securely share stowed data with external systems via simple HMAC.
 And there are no worries about running out.
 Allocating 2^62 addresses at the best throughput LMDB can manage today would take almost a million years.